PRODUCTION OF BIOSURFACTANT FROM BACILLUS SP. AND ITS LARVICIDAL ACTIVITYHTML Full Text

 Sampling of Petroleum - Contaminated Soil: Petroleum-contaminated soil samples were taken from different areas viz. (i) Venkat Bajaj, Coimbatore, (ii) Bajaj three wheeler workshop, Koduvayur, (iii) Aravind workshop, Palakkad (iv) Arumughan Engineering works, Palakkad (v) Petrol pump, Palakkad.
 2-stroke servo engine oil was obtained from Palakkad.
 The samples were maintained at 4 °C until further processing.

-Identification of Isolates by 16S rRNA Sequencing: The selected isolates were identified by 16S rRNA sequencing.
+Identification of isolate by 16S rRNA Sequencing: The selected isolate was identified by 16S rRNA sequencing.
 This was done at Yaazh Xenomix Laboratory, Coimbatore.
-The identified strains were given accession number by GenBank.
+The identified strain sequence was deposited in GenBank and accession number was given.

-Biosurfactant Production and Extraction: The selected ratio of strains was inoculated in the production medium at its optimized conditions.
+Biosurfactant Production and Extraction: The positive isolate was inoculated in the production medium (MSM) and incubated at 30°C for 48-96 h.
 The supernatant was collected following the incubation by centrifugation at 10,000 rpm at 4 °C for 30 min.
 The cell pellet was used for the determination of biomass.
 It was washed with petroleum ether and Acetone at the ratio of 1:3 and centrifuged at 3000 rpm for 20 min to remove the oil from the cell debris.
 This process was repeated thrice.
 Further, it was washed with distilled water and dried at 60 °C and weighed.
 6 N HCl was used to adjust the pH of the supernatant to pH 2.0 and kept in the refrigerator for 24 h.
 The biosurfactant was extracted by mixing chilled Chloroform: Methanol (2:1) to the supernatant in equal volume.
 An organic layer form at the top which contains the biosurfactant was pooled and evaporated.
 The dry weight of the crude extract was recorded 22.

 FTIR Analysis of Biosurfactant: FTIR spectroscopy (Shimadzu) was employed to explore the chemical bonds and functional groups present in the extracted biosurfactant.
 IR spectra of the sample were recorded over the range of 4000- 400 cm-1 spectral region.